 Importance of Due Diligence When Purchasing a Co-op with Roof Rights

 Therefore, prospective buyers of apartments need to be aware of what exclusive rights and spaces they are purchasing into.
 Before signing the contract, it is important for your co-op purchase attorney to conduct thorough due diligence by reviewing the offering plan, its amendments, bylaws, board minutes, and financials for the building.
-Reading through these documents can be overwhelming and complex.
-An experienced real estate attorney who can help you navigate the technicalities of such a transaction can make the process go smoother.
+Reading through these documents can be overwhelming and intimidating.
+An experienced real estate attorney who can help you navigate the technicalities of such a transaction can make the process go smoothly.

 Condo Vs. Penthouse